 Although relatively new to town, Suffolk has quickly become one of the best breweries in Charlotte because of its English-style ales.
 The establishment also organizes tours on Saturdays that also include tastings.
 People who love spending time with friends at breweries can also play checkers and cornhole.

 Suffolk has a complete food and breakfast menu to go along with its delicious beers.
 For the perfect combination, we suggest the infinitely drinkable Shuffle Flag, a Helles Lager, and ginger root beer pork wings.
-The Shuffle Flag is a light and complex drink with subtle sweetness and a clean, crisp finish.
+The Shuffle Flag is light and complex drink with subtle sweetness and a clean, crisp finish.
 The pork wings are heavenly, with braised and fried pork shanks served with heirloom carrots and wasabi crema – truly a meal to die for.

 Brewers at 4001 Yancey